stremglav-tech/.github/profile/README.md

 # Hey!

-Some huge news are coming ❤️
+Some rad news are coming, stay tuned ❤️